benallfree/laravel-stapler-images/readme.md

 # Laravel Stapler Images

 This Laravel 5 package builds upon `codesleeve/laravel-stapler` and takes a different approach to attachment storage by storing attachments in a single table.
+Besides this normalized approach to attachment storage, it also handles images and image sizes.

 There are several benefits to storing your attachments in a single table: